Energy jargon buster: Your energy glossary from A to Z

 Photovoltaic (PV) systems: A photovoltaic solar system is a way of generating renewable energy by using semiconductors to produce an electric current when it is exposed to sunlight.
 Such a system comprises multiple components such as solar cells or solar panels.
 If you’re interested in installing a solar system to your property, check out our guide for more details on how to generate solar energy at home.

 Renewable energy: Renewable or sustainable energy refers to energy that is generated from a power source that can be replenished naturally, for example sunlight, wind, water and biomass instead of fossil fuels like coal or natural gas.
 Renewable sources are not carbon-based, which means they don’t release greenhouse gases into the atmosphere making them safer for the environment.
 For more questions on clean energy and plans, read our renewable energy guide.

-Renewable Energy Target (RET): This is a Federal Government policy designed to ensure that at least 33,000 Gigawatt-hour of the country’s electricity comes from renewable sources by 2020.
-This really means that by 2020, about 23.5% of Australia’s electricity generation will be from renewable sources.
+Renewable Energy Target (RET): This is a Federal Government policy designed to ensure that at least 33,000 Gigawatt-hours of the country’s electricity comes from renewable sources by the initial target of 2020.
+Post-2020, the RET has become a yearly target that will remain at 33,000 Gigawatt-hours until 2030.
 RET also offers an incentive to deploy sustainable sources of energy as part of the response to climate change.

 Bill smoothing: Instead of letting electricity and gas costs pile up over an entire quarter, many energy providers give their customers the option to spread the estimated yearly cost of their service across equal monthly, fortnightly or weekly payments.
 This process of bill smoothing can be a helpful method to manage the household budget better.
 Read more on how bill smoothing amounts are calculated.